 This post may contain paid affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

-Pro-tip: Don’t overwork the crabmeat mixture so that the cakes have nice big pieces of crab meat.
+Pro-tip: Don’t overwork the crabmeat mixture so the cakes have big pieces of crab meat.

-1. Prepare the Remoulade Sauce: In a small bowl combine the mayonnaise, Sriracha sauce, salt, and lime juice then cover and refrigerate until ready the crab cakes are ready to be served.
+1. Prepare the Remoulade Sauce: In a small bowl, combine the mayonnaise, Sriracha sauce, salt, and lime juice, then cover and refrigerate until the crab cakes are ready to be served.

 Make-Ahead and Storage

-Make-Ahead: Follow the recipe as instructed and place the uncooked cakes in a single layer on a baking sheet, cover them with plastic wrap, and refrigerate for up to 24 hours.
+Make-Ahead: Follow the recipe as instructed.
+Place the uncooked cakes in a single layer on a baking sheet, cover them with plastic wrap, and refrigerate for up to 24 hours.
 Proceed with cooking according to the recipe instructions.
 They can also be prepared and frozen uncooked.
-Defrost them in a single layer overnight in the refrigerator then cook according to the recipe instructions.
+Defrost them in a single layer overnight in the refrigerator, and then cook according to the recipe instructions.

-How to Reheat: Crab cakes can be reheated in a skillet with a little bit of butter or oil.
+How to Reheat: Crab cakes can be reheated in a skillet with some butter or oil.
 Cook them for 2-3 minutes per side until warmed through.
 Frozen crab cakes should be thawed in the refrigerator before reheating.

-Crab cakes make a delicious appetizer or a perfect main dish when paired with a few sides.
-We love them with a green salad, coleslaw, French fries, or as part of a surf and turf dinner.
-They also make a delicious sandwich paired with arugula and remoulade inside a toasted brioche bun.
+Crab cakes are a perfect main dish that turns any dinner into a special occasion when paired with the right sides.
+We love them with Southern-style coleslaw, parmesan truffle fries, or as part of a surf and turf dinner with grilled marinated flank steak.
+They also make a delicious sandwich with arugula and remoulade inside a toasted brioche bun

 Recipe Tips and Notes

 - Chill the crab cakes before cooking.
-To help prevent the crab cakes from falling apart when cooking chill them for at least 30 minutes before baking or frying.
+To help prevent the crab cakes from falling apart when cooking,g chill them for at least 30 minutes before baking or frying.

 Frequently Asked Questions